 HOLDING PARENTS TO THE TERMS OF CHILD SUPPORT AGREEMENTS

 When one parent in a child custody case does not adhere to court-ordered obligations, he or she is considered to be in contempt of court.
 One of the most common reasons people are in contempt is failure to pay court ordered child support.
 The other parent must then turn to a child support attorney for help with enforcement of the original support agreement.

 HOW WE CAN HELP

 Texas has statutory guidelines for determining the amount of child support a parent must pay.
-We can help you interpret the guidelines to see how they may apply in your situation.
+A qualified child support lawyer can help you interpret the guidelines to see how they may apply in your situation.
 This includes gathering the correct financial, tax, child care and health care information.
 Having the right information can help ensure that you pay or receive the correct amount of support.
 If needs change, you can ask to modify child support.

 If you are not receiving court-ordered child support, we can enforce the order by reporting it to the court.
 You can file contempt charges if the other parent is not following any part of the parenting plan such as: